quchunguang/projecteuler/README.md

         Problem Id. (default 1)
   -n int
         N. Only the first one works in [-n|-f].
-        (default is the problem setting, depend on problem id given)
+        (default is the project setting, depend on project id given)

 NOTE: (TODO)Ensure there is a newline at the end of the file if the file is downloaded from projecteuler.org directly.